UPDATE: With SAP Cloud Integration version 2.40, you can also import Service Interfaces from ES Repository.

-UPDATE: With SAP Cloud Platform Integration version 2.39, you can also import Operation Mappings from ES Repository.
+UPDATE: With SAP Cloud Integration version 2.39, you can also import Operation Mappings from ES Repository.
 For more information, see documentation

-SAP Cloud Platform Integration version 2.37 onwards comes with new enhancements for message mapping.
+SAP Cloud Integration version 2.37 onwards comes with new enhancements for message mapping.
 Going forward, you can import your message mapping resources from Enterprise Service Repository (ES Repository).

 Here’s how you can configure the ES Repository and import message mapping resources.